vishalkumar957039/container/docs/how-to.md

 %
 ```

-When you run the command with the `amd64` architecture, the AMD64 version of `uname` of Python using Rosetta translation, so that you will see information for an AMD64 system:
+When you run the command with the `amd64` architecture, the x86-64 version of `uname` runs under Rosetta translation, so that you will see information for an x86-64 system:

 ```shellsession
 container run --arch amd64 --rm registry.example.com/fido/web-test:latest uname -a